MinhChauNGUYEN/praatfig/README.md

 ## Requiments
+- Obviously, **Praat** software is required.
+Find the latest version at http://www.praat.org. **praatfig** assumes that the user already has some basic knowledge of **praat** such as: open and save objects, view and edit audio file, creat `TextGrid` file and annotate, etc.
+- The output's format is **.eps** which allow edit text of image (replace the current text with your desired text or even delete them).
+> EPS is a file extension for a graphics file format used in vector-based images in Adobe Illustrator.
+EPS stands for Encapsulated PostScript.
+An EPS file can contain text as well as graphics.
+It also usually contains a bit map version of the image for simpler viewing rather than the vector instructions to draw the image.

 ## Comments, suggestions, question, etc.
 If you have a bug or an idea, please submit an issue to **MinhChauNGUYEN/praatfig** or contact me by email: minhchau.ntm@gmail.com